 2. $50.00 Deferred application fee (Assessed during financial check in)

 3. Fax / scan unofficial college transcripts. *Please Note* Unofficial transcripts can be used for acceptance purposes!

 4. Mail official college transcripts (sealed, unopened copy)

 5. Regionally or nationally accredited bachelor’s degree with at least a 3.0 GPA for admission in good standing.
 Students with a GPA less than 3.25 must submit one of the following tests with a minimum score:

 6. Undergraduate prerequisites (can be taken after admission)

-The 48 and 60 hour Professional Counseling and Marriage and Family Counseling degrees are designed to lead to professional licensure as outlined by individual state boards of counseling.
-Before enrolling in a licensure program at Liberty University, students should consult the rules and regulations regarding Professional Counseling and/or Marriage and Family Therapy for their particular state.
+The 60 hour Professional Counseling degree is designed to lead to professional licensure as outlined by individual state boards of counseling.
+Before enrolling in a licensure program at Liberty University, students should consult the rules and regulations regarding Professional Counseling for their particular state.
 More specifically, students should be aware of the following before enrolling in one of Liberty University’s counseling programs: